burritojustice/sf-old-street-names/README.md

 ## How does it work?

-In the scene file, you can create a yaml list of streets and substitutions.
+In the [scene file](https://github.com/burritojustice/sf-old-street-names/blob/master/sf-old-street-names-nxtzn.yaml), you can create a yaml list of streets and substitutions.

     streets_1861:
         Divisadero St.: Devisadaro St.
         Ocean Ave.: Ocean House Rd.
         San Jose Ave.: Old San Jose Rd.
+        Columbus Ave.: Montgomery Ave.

 You can also reference them by OSM ID: